jsuagee/pyconvo/README.md

 Place your OpenAI keys file in the root directory.
 The default name is `keys.json`.
 If it is named something else you must pass the argument `-k <filename>` as an argument to the python program below.

+Templates for each of these credential files are included.

 ### Install mpg123 (or other mp3 player program)
 mpg123 (<https://www.mpg123.de/) is an open source program for playing mp3 audio files.